 One thing that many people don’t realize is that visiting as many countries as you can is often caused by peer pressure rather than our own desire.
 In the age of technology and social networking, people see their friends posting photos from cool destinations and end up wishing to do the same.
 The reality of travel is far from nice sunny photos – what looks like a cool beach can in fact be dirty and full of souvenir dealers, Eiffel tower (or any other famous landmark) is usually heavily overcrowded and you can easily waste hours simply waiting to get in (or out).

 The truth is that most people have everything they need to relax and rest right in their own homes.
-Professionals over forty have much nicer apartments than most hotel rooms.
+Professionals over forty have much nicer apartments such as luxury apartments than most hotel rooms.
 If someone needs a vacation to relax and rest, they should think first about what is wrong with their own home – perhaps there is a need for change.

 Travel is short time emotion